1.Vanguard FTSE Canadian High Dividend Yield Index ETF

 - Market risk associated with equities

-- Potential for lower returns in downturns
+- Potential for lower short-term returns

 Pros: